 De-Nailing & Inspection Phases

-The next course of prepping the material is the de-nailing phase — some boards will be riddled with nails and other boards few will be evident.
+The next course of prepping the material is the de-nailing phase — some boards will be riddled with nails, and other boards will have very few.
 A visual inspection shows only the most obvious fasteners.
 A metal detector is used to scan each piece of lumber to ensure that all nails and other fasteners are removed.
 The de-nailing process is just the first of several inspections regarding the quality of the material and what it may be best suited for.
 The lumber used for flooring is the best quality of all the material inspected.
 At this time, an initial cutback may be performed if needed.

 Manufacturing & Machining Phase

 When the lumber is selected for manufacturing, it gets another round of inspection for cleanliness before machining — some material may require a poly-brush to remove excess dirt or a more aggressive power wash.
 The antique wood will now go through a number of machines to produce the newly reclaimed wood products.
 The 2x lumber will run through a big band saw machine to produce a 1” piece of lumber.
 These 1x pieces will then be ripped into specific widths — for example, 3-1/2”, 4-1/2”, 5-1/2”, etc., which are called blanks.
 Blanks can be further machined into many different creations.

 Continuing the manufacturing process means the next journey for the lumber is through the moulder.
 If you are making paneling, the moulder may be set to ship lap the edges and at the same time smooth the back face of the board.
 If you are making flooring, you may choose to tongue and groove the edges while the back face runs a relief on the board — as per National Wood Association standards.
 The faces of these beautiful flooring options can be left old original face, or hit skip to show some underlying wood or even cleaned up completely, showcasing the old checks and unique patina.